code-423n4/2023-04-rubicon-findings/data/BGSecurity-Q.md

 ## Introduction

-Rubicon QA report was done by martin and georgi, with a main focus on the low severity and non-critical security aspects of the implementaion and logic of the project.
+Rubicon QA report was done by martin and anonresercher, with a main focus on the low severity and non-critical security aspects of the implementaion and logic of the project.

 ## Findings Summary